twitnithegirl/todoable/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `ruby test` to run the tests.
+Then, run `ruby test/<filename>` to run a test file.

 `pry` is built into dev so you can use it to debug and step through tests.